 2. Developers may also try to assign a universal role to students, teachers, and administrators in the app based on the user role in Schoology.
 But Schoology allows users to have multiple roles depending on the context – making roles more complex.

-Read More on Schoology or SSO
+Learn More about Schoology or SSO Integrations

 If you're looking for a partner who can help guide you through developing Schoology or SSO integrations (like these), then let’s introduce ourselves.
 We’re Edlink!